rrovetto/How-To-Build-a-Top-level-Ontology/Problems with Top-level Ontologies/README.md

 - For the more complex and logically formalized ontologies...
   - They increase the 'path' between data elements, i.e., to access or otherwise perform some action on data

+## Copyright
+© 2020-2022, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness or complete accuracy.